ben-z/free-sidecar/README.md

     sudo cp ~/Downloads/SidecarCore.bak /System/Library/PrivateFrameworks/SidecarCore.framework/Versions/A/SidecarCore
     ```

+    * macOS 10.15.4+: Run `sudo nvram -d boot-args`
-    Then re-enable System Integrity Protection (step 9).
+    * Earlier macOS 10.15 versions: re-enable System Integrity Protection (step 9).

     Your system should be in the same state as before you applied the patch!

 ### Contributing